ns-noman/ns-noman/README.md

 - 🌱 I am constantly learning and exploring new technologies.
 - 💻 I build **software, web applications, and APIs**, and work with **database systems**.
-- 🎧 I love to read books, listen to music, cook, sing, and travel on my motorcycle.
+- 🎧 I love to read books, listen to music, cook, sing, and travel.
 - ✉️ You can reach me at: [nsanoman@gmail.com](mailto:nsanoman@gmail.com)

 ---